Welcome to Shipyard!

 }

-impl shipyard::IntoBorrow for RenderGraphicsViewMut<'_> {
+impl shipyard::Borrow for RenderGraphicsViewMut<'_> {

-type View = RenderGraphicsViewMut<'v>;
+type View<'v> = RenderGraphicsViewMut<'v>;

-fn borrow(
+fn borrow<'a>(

-last_run: Option<u32>,
+last_run: Option<TrackingTimestamp>,

 current: TrackingTimestamp,

-) -> Result<Self::View, shipyard::error::GetStorage> {
+) -> Result<Self::View<'a>, shipyard::error::GetStorage> {

-let graphics = <UniqueView<Graphics> as shipyard::IntoBorrow>::Borrow::borrow(
+let graphics =

 let output = graphics